Fluid Milk Profile

 In recent years, producer checkoff-funded Dairy Management Inc. has focused efforts on increasing milk consumption among youth.
 Milk in resealable plastic containers is available at more than 35,000 Wendy’s, McDonald’s, Burger King and Sonic Drive-In restaurants nationwide.
 Milk in resealable containers is also being promoted in school cafeterias and through vending machines.
 More than 6,000 schools now offer single-serve milk in plastic resealable bottles.

-The average number of milk cows on U.S. farms was 9.3 million head.
-Production per cow averaged 22,774 pounds, 378 pounds above the previous year.
+The average number of milk cows on U.S. farms was 8.74 million head.
+Production per cow averaged 1,974 pounds per month, 76 pounds above the monthly average the previous year.
 (NASS)

 In its long-term projections, the USDA forecasts that the number of dairy cows will gradually decline to 8.9 million by 2018.
 USDA also forecasts that milk production will slowly rise to 227 billion pounds and prices will settle to $21.75 per hundredweight (cwt) in the same period.